-- 1. Extension/improvement of the Lakeland Trail State Park - 2.
+- 1. Identify a more densely populated area in the Township to establish and develop a playground - 2.
 Investigate the improvement of a Jackson County Park for local township residents - 3.
 Accommodate bike lanes on state and county roads where feasible in cooperation with the Michigan Department of Transportation (MDOT) and Jackson County Department of Transportation (JCDOT)